-- Contentious jurisdiction, the purpose of which is the settlement of legal disputes between States- Article 38(1) of the Statute, which states that its function is "to decide disputes submitted to it in accordance with international law." - Jurisdiction ratione personae: Exclusively disputes between States (member States of the UN; non-members of the UN that become parties to the Statute under the conditions established; and even to States that are neither members, under the conditions established by the SC (art.
-53.3 Stat). - Subject-matter jurisdiction (ratione materiae): all disputes" brought before it by the parties (art.
-36,1 Stat).
-In principle, they shall concern legal questions (article 36, 2 Stat): - the interpretation of a treaty; - any question of international law; - the existence of any fact which, if established, would constitute a breach of an international obligation; - the nature or extent of the reparation to be made for the breach of an international obligation.
+- ➤ Contentious jurisdiction, the purpose of which is the settlement of legal disputes between states Article 38(1) of the statute, which states that its function is "to decide disputes submitted to it in accordance with international law". - ➤ Jurisdiction ratione personae: exclusively disputes between states (member states of the UN; non-members of the UN that become parties to the statute under the conditions established; and even to states that are neither members, under the conditions established by the SC (Art.
+53.3 of the statute). - Subject-matter jurisdiction (ratione materiae): all disputes brought before it by the parties (Art.
+36.1 of the statute).
+In principle, they concern legal questions (Article 36.
+2 of the statute): - interpretation of a treaty; - any question of international law; - existence of any fact which, if established, would constitute a breach of an international obligation; - nature or extent of the reparation to be made for the breach of an international obligation.

-But the question of whether a dispute is or not a "legal dispute" must be decided by the Court itself.
+But the question of whether a dispute is or not a "legal dispute" must be decided by the court itself.

 - Applicable law: must decide "in accordance with international law" (Art.
-38.1 Stat), although it also has the power to decide a dispute ex aequo et bono, if the parties so agree (Art.
-38.2). - Modalities of voluntary submission to the Court: The consent may be expressed in various ways: - by an ad hoc commitment: compromise after the dispute has arisen whereby, they decide to submit the solution to the Court.
-It is itself an international agreement subject to the Vienna Convention (registration and notification). - by a general dispute settlement treaty or by a judicial clause provided for in a specific treaty: concluded prior to the occurrence of the dispute. - by the so-called "optional clause of compulsory jurisdiction" (art.
-36,2 Stat): unilateral declarations (formulated in different times) generate a mutual encounter that serve as a basis for the Court's jurisdiction over future disputes.
-PROBLEM: reservations and conditions formulated by States. - by the so-called forum prorrogatum: acceptance of its jurisdiction was derived from conclusive facts, deduced from the conduct of the States, by virtue of the institution called forum prorrogatum.
-In this case, submission to the jurisdiction of the Court is produced by tacit acceptance, through conclusive facts, when the respondent State acts in such a way as to establish that it has accepted the jurisdiction of the Court in the face of the application presented by another State.
+38.1 of the statute), although it also has the power to decide a dispute ex aequo et bono, if the parties so agree (Art.
+38.2). - Modalities of voluntary submission to the court: consent may be expressed in various ways: - by an ad hoc commitment: compromise after the dispute has arisen whereby, they decide to submit the solution to the court.
+It is itself an international agreement subject to the Vienna Convention (registration and notification). - by a general dispute settlement treaty or by a judicial clause provided for in a specific treaty concluded prior to the occurrence of the dispute. - by the "optional clause of compulsory jurisdiction" (Art.
+36.2 of the statute): unilateral declarations (formulated in different times) generate a mutual encounter that serves as a basis for the court's jurisdiction over future disputes.
+PROBLEM: reservations and conditions formulated by states. - by the so-called forum prorrogatum: acceptance of its jurisdiction was derived from conclusive facts, deduced from the conduct of the states, by virtue of the institution called forum prorrogatum.
+In this case, submission to the jurisdiction of the court is produced by tacit acceptance, through conclusive facts, when the respondent state acts in such a way as to establish that it has accepted the jurisdiction of the court in the face of the application presented by another state.